microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-threatintelligence-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Microsoft Threat Intelligence APIs delivers world-class threat intelligence to help protect your organization from modern cyber threats.
-Using Microsoft Threat Intelligence APIs you can identify adversaries and their operations, accelerate detection and remediation, and enhance your security investments and workflows.
+Microsoft Graph threat intelligence APIs deliver world-class threat intelligence to help protect your organization from modern cyber threats.
+Using Microsoft Threat Intelligence APIs, you can identify adversaries and their operations, accelerate detection and remediation, and enhance your security investments and workflows.

-Microsoft Threat Intelligence APIs (preview) allow you to operationalize intelligence found within the user interface.
+Threat intelligence APIs allow you to operationalize intelligence found within the UI.
 This includes finished intelligence in the forms of articles and intel profiles, machine intelligence including indicators of compromise (IoCs) and reputation verdicts, and finally, enrichment data including passive DNS, cookies, components, and trackers.

 ## Authorization